tkhq/docs/docs/documentation/ecosystem-integrations/bitcoin.md

 slug: /ecosystems/bitcoin
 ---

-# Integration with the Bitcoin ecosystem
+# Bitcoin support on Turnkey

 ## BIP32 and BIP44: the basis for Turnkey wallets